DynamicEndpoints/documentation-mcp-using-pocketbase/LAZY-LOADING.md

 As per [Smithery documentation](https://smithery.ai/docs/build/deployments#tool-lists), servers should perform lazy loading of configurations to ensure fast discovery and deployment.

+## ⚠️ Common Issue: "failedToFetchConfigSchema"

+If you encounter the error "failedToFetchConfigSchema", it means the server is trying to access configurations during schema fetching, which violates lazy loading requirements.

+**❌ Problem:** Server attempts authentication during startup or schema fetching **✅ Solution:** Server only authenticates when tools are actually invoked

 ## 🔧 Implementation Details

 ### Before (Eager Loading)